turnkeylinux-apps/lxc/README.rst

 LXC - Linux Containers
 ======================

-`LXC`_ can be thought of as the middle ground between a chroot on steriods and a full fledged virtual machine.
-LXC is a userspace interface to the Linux kernel containment features (such as namespaces and control groups), allowing sandboxing processes from one another and controlling their resource allocations.
+`LXC`_ AKA Linux Containers is a lightweight virtualization system supported natively by the Linux kernel.
+This "meta" appliance makes it easy to use LXC to run multiple TurnKey appliances on single server or virtual machine while maintaining secure isolation and resource allocation.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that: